zguo0525/zguo0525.github.io/index.md

 - **May 2023**: **MIT-Takeda** develops AI models for medicine manufacturing, reported by **MIT News**.
 [Read more](https://news.mit.edu/2023/ai-based-estimator-manufacturing-medicine-0503)

-- **July 2019**: Congrats to Prof. Xiang Zhang for joining as the 16th President and Vice-Chancellor of the University of Hong Kong.
+- **July 2019**: Congrats to Prof. Xiang Zhang appointed President and Vice-Chancellor of the University of Hong Kong.
 [Read more](https://www.wikiwand.com/en/articles/Xiang_Zhang)

 ---